Luca06Luwa/Luca06Luwa/README.md

 ### Hi there 👋
 My name is Luca.
-I have been a working on code for about 5 years now and I'm still bad.
+I have been a working on code for a few years now and I'm still bad.
 (Most of the time.)
 - 🖊 Stuff I’m currently working on:

 Discord Bot (Node.js)